thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 ```

 I also noticed that the electronic nose (picture below) has to be hooked up when
 the operating system boots up.
-Otherwise your user may not have proper permissions
+Otherwise, your user may not have proper permissions
 (even after adding it to dialout group).
 This issue with permissions must be related to
 when the device is mounted, although I have not figured out exactly why.

 <img src="/files/posts/nvidia-jetson/enose.png"
 alt="Picture of the electronic nose" class='post-img' style="width:90%;" />

-After all this, the serial port works perfectly, and its performance is more
+At the end of the day, the serial port works perfectly.
+Its performance is
-than reasonable even when using simple parallel processing ([click here for the
+more than reasonable even when using simple parallel processing ([click here for the
 software](https://github.com/VandroiyLabs/FaroresWind)).